Friday, January 16, 2026

 And they strategically dump and dump all their earned and deserved guilt, shame, censure on her who has not earned them and does not deserve them.
 When a narcissist parent is depressed, does he seek help?
 NO. He traumatizes his child with threats of suicide and then waltzes off leaving her, literally, for months at a time, alone.
 Mother dumps all her sexual immorality, cheating, affairs, boyfriends, sex life exploits on her 8 year old.
 They both use her not only as therapist but toxic waste dump, whipping girl and sacrificial lamb.

-My dad was continually whining to me about feeling depressed and guilty.
-And he should have.
+My dad was continually unloading on to me about feeling depressed and guilty.
+And he should have felt guilty.
 He was negligent and abusive.
 He refused to work and I went without.
 Not anyone else, just me.
 He used me as live-in free nanny, servant to his wife and kids, chief cook and bottle washer.
 He raged at me when he was angry with them.
-And then switched tacks and moaned about how no one understood him.
-But he never apologized or admitted to any wrong.
-He just dumped.
+He never asked about me or I felt.
+Never defended me against my mom and her abusive husband.
+Or against his new wife and kids.
+Nor did they with him.

 I can't to describe how close I came so many times, to making that happen for them.
 Where my dad just threatened me with ending it all, I contemplated it and told no one.
 The fact that I am still here today says something given the amount of despair heaped on me.
 So I guess I have accomplished something.
 Even if it's just keeping myself alive.